London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 Map of London Transport Museum

-London Transport Museum at Covent Garden is a massive place, which is why it is better to look at the layout of the museum before your visit.
+London Transport Museum at Covent Garden is a massive place, so it is better to look at the museum’s layout before your visit.

 Carrying the map of the Transport Museum is even more necessary if you are traveling with kids.

-When you know where the must-see exhibits are displayed, you and your kids won’t get exhausted while looking for them.
+When you know where the must-see exhibits are displayed, you won’t get exhausted while looking for them.

 Besides the highlights, the London Transport Museum’s map will also help you find visitor services such as cafes, washrooms, Family Play Zone, etc.